"There are one or two slightly offensive suggestions scattered amid the more complimentary phrases but I am prepared to rise above that if you are."

 “As Samantha, Charles Adrian Gillott delivers a finely-tuned performance that is more down-to-earth than the show description suggests.
 Samantha may not have the answer to your problem, but she promises to at least "kick it around" a bit… By turns humorous and heartfelt, the show came to life when Gillott turned from Samantha's own stories to advice on real-life problems from the audience… So stick around and submit a question — you'll be glad you did.”

-Review of Dear Samantha at the 2019 Winnipeg Fringe Festival by Maureen Scurfield, aka Miss Lonelyhearts, for the Winnipeg Free Press:
+Review of Dear Samantha at the 2019 Winnipeg Fringe Festival by Maureen Scurfield, aka Miss Lonelyhearts, in the Winnipeg Free Press:

 “Although ‘Dear Samantha’ started too many of her answers saying, ‘I really don’t know.
 I mean, how can one?’ she’d then go on to be funny, clever — and sometimes surprisingly sincere, with short, helpful answers.
 Her comedy style?
 To say the proper thing — with not-so-sympathetic asides that ranged from witty to outrageous, to coolly dismissive.
 As an improv artist, her brain is quick and clever, and her speech slows down to allow the audience to really appreciate her talent.”